IVCTool/TS_RPR_FOM/docs/src/implementation-roadmap.md

 - IR-RPR-PHY-0003:
   - Vito: Attributes defined in this table are the ones present in the RPR.
 Requirement IR-RPR-PHY-0001 already states that all attributes of Physical class and subclasses are optional.
 Is this requirement redundant?
   - Reinhard: This IR is about attributes from Platform, and also about the default values.
-And this is probably very hart to test without access to the user interface, as it is only evaluated inside the SuT.
+And this is probably very hard to test without access to the user interface, as it is only evaluated inside the SuT.
 I guess the idea behind that requirement is, that a consuming federate must tolerate attributes in any combination.
 Maybe the permutation approach would be use here as well.

 - IR-RPR-PHY-0004:
   - Vito: Is seams reasonable to publish only explicitly defined attributes.
 On the other hand any additional fields published should not have any impact on the simulation.